 Potholes in the roads and sidewalks of New York City are nothing new, but the pothole problems the city is experiencing are starting to add up.
 As the winters get more brutal in the New York City area, the number of potholes continues to grow.
 While the city is doing its best at fixing potholes, there are still hundreds of millions of dollars in pothole claims and a perpetual stream of accidents due to potholes that have become more than just a nuisance to the city.
+Our New York City slip and fall accident attorneys have handled a number of lawsuits caused by these dangerous potholes.

 There are approximately 6,000 miles of sidewalks in New York City, and every mile is subject the same conditions that create potholes in the streets.
 Prior to 2003, the law in New York City said that the only way a resident who was injured in a sidewalk pothole could make a claim against the city, was if the city had been notified about the pothole prior to the injury.